sanger/traction-ui/dpl-592-todo.md

 # Todo

-- Make pools persist when searching for multiple pool barcodes (selectedPools getter?)
-  - There was a way to make the pools persist without creating a selected attribute in the store
-  - As all the pools in the store are the pools that are there as the filter results
   - In that case, how do we deselect a certain pool without a selected component?

 - selected pools should be able to get removed with a click